jnh12/LiraRate-Scraper-Java/README.md

 # LiraRate-Scraper-Java

-Provides access to Buy and Sell prices of USD in LBP
+Provides access to Buy and Sell prices of USD in LBP, scraped from lirarate.org

 # You will need: